 All members commit to contribute $1,200 annually for three years.
 Annual distributions include $1,050 for the annual grant-making pool, $100 for administration and $50 for the Statewide Women’s Fund held by the North Carolina Community Foundation.
-Annual contributions may be made in one annual sum, in three payments (January, April, and July), or through stock transfer.
+Annual contributions may be made in one annual sum or through stock transfer.

 All current members are entitled to one vote that determines the organizations and programs that will receive annual grant funding.

 A Junior Member is defined as any woman under 40 years of age and sponsored by an existing member or non-member.
 The Junior Membership is renewable annually at the discretion of the Sponsor for a reduced commitment of $600.
 The Sponsor will contribute the remaining $600 and will have the option of renewing sponsorship on a year-to-year basis.

 The Junior Member will be the voting member.
 A Sponsor is welcome to attend all WGN events but has no voting rights.
 A Junior Member will be paired with a Sponsor by special request or paired on a first come first served basis with an available unpaired Sponsor.
 In the event there are no available Sponsors, the Junior Member Applicant will go on a wait list.

 For questions about joining WGN or to check on your membership or payment status, please contact Quinn Novels, NCCF Regional Director, or call 919.256.6914.
 Commitment and renewal forms can be found here.